ocrmypdf/OCRmyPDF/docs/docker.rst

 useful for internal HTTP API calls.

-Unlike the rest of OCRmyPDF, this web service is licensed under the Affero GPLv3 (AGPLv3) since Ghostscript, a dependency of OCRmyPDF, is also licensed in this way.
+Unlike the rest of OCRmyPDF, this web service is licensed under the Affero GPLv3 (AGPLv3) since Ghostscript is also licensed in this way.

 In addition to the above, please read our :ref:`general remarks on using OCRmyPDF as a service <ocr-service>`.